By the founder and director of Tabitha’s Heart.

 The work of Tabitha’s Heart continues to grow by leaps and bounds.
 Thanks to our many generous child sponsors, we have over 300 children enrolled in local primary schools!
 With the daily tutoring support we provide at our education centers, along with much hard work and determination, all of the children have done amazingly well.

 We see what these children need to succeed and thrive.
 With your support, we hope to expand our work, bringing hope and lasting change to more of Calcutta’s destitute communities… one child at a time.

 Board of Directors

-- LuAnne Basney, Cokato, Minnesota
+- LuAnne Basney, Cokato, MN

-- Russ Felt, Litchfield, Minnesota
+- Russ Felt, Litchfield, MN

-- Steve Peters, Litchfield, Minnesota
+- Steve Peters, Litchfield, MN